Correlation inference attacks against machine learning models: Results

 \textbf{Limiting the number of queries} could be put in place, e.g. in the machine learning as a service case, by the model developer in order to prevent the user from extracting too much information.
 We vary the number of queries $Q$ made to an LR from 1 to 5000 and report the attack accuracy against the same targets as before.
 Fig.~\ref{fig:mitigations-logreg}A shows that this measure does not prevent our attack.
 Indeed only 5 queries are necessary to reach close to optimal accuracy for $n=3$, 50 queries for $n=4$ and 100 for $n=5$.
 Even a single query is sufficient for the attack to reach 79.1\% on $n=3$ variables, 62.2\% on $n=4$, and 59.0\% on $n=5$, significantly higher than the model-less attack which only reaches 49.6\%.

-\textbf{Lowering the precision of confidence scores} is another popular mitigation deployed when releasing models, mainly by allowing the model to only output the class label~\cite{choquette-choo21a}.
+\textbf{Lowering the precision of confidence scores} is another popular mitigation deployed when releasing models, mainly by allowing the model to only output the class label~\cite{choquette2021label}.
 Fig.~\ref{fig:mitigations-logreg}B shows that this measure has a very small impact on our attack, only decreasing its accuracy from 96.0\% when all digits are made available to 90.8\% when only the label is, on $n=3$ variables (similarly, from 84.9\% to 77.2\% when $n=4$ and from 78.4\% to 71.9\% when $n=5$).

-Taken together, our results suggests these mitigations to be ineffective in preventing our attack, with similar results on MLP models, as shown on Fig.~\ref{fig:mitigations-mlp} in the Appendix.
+We obtain similar results on MLP models, as shown on Fig.~\ref{fig:mitigations-mlp} in the Supplementary Materials.

-\textbf{Differential privacy (DP)} is a popular privacy definition requiring that the model should not depend too strongly on any one record as controlled by $\epsilon$~\cite{dwork2006calibrating}.
+\textbf{Differential privacy (DP)} is a popular privacy definition requiring that the model should not depend too strongly on any one record, as controlled by $\epsilon$~\cite{dwork2006calibrating}.
 DP protects individual privacy and ML models trained with DP guarantees have been shown to prevent individual-level attacks, including membership inference attacks.
 Although DP is not meant to protect population-level information such as correlations, the noise added might perturb the model enough to mitigate our attack.
-We train 1000 DP Logistic Regression models with objective perturbation~\cite{chaudhuri2011} using the Diffprivlibrary\footnote{\url{https://diffprivlib.readthedocs.io/en/latest/index.html}}, and different values of $\epsilon$.
+We train 1000 DP Logistic Regression models with objective perturbation~\cite{chaudhuri2011differentially} using the Diffprivlib library~\cite{diffprivlib} and different values of $\epsilon$.

 Fig.~\ref{fig:mitigations-dp} shows that the vulnerability of a model to our attack is strongly linked to its utility, i.e., accuracy.
 Indeed, for large value of $\epsilon$, models are both useful and vulnerable.
 As we decrease $\epsilon$, more noise is added which reduces both the vulnerability of models to our attack but also their utility.
 For small value of $\epsilon$, our attack does not perform better than the model-less one, but at the cost of models losing any utility.